Eliana-2/bookstore-site/src/content/events/event1.md

 ---
-title: Book Signing With Author U.L.
+title: Book Signing With U.L.
 Ridiculous
 summary: Book signing with a popular author of the Moo series
 image: ../../images/book-signing.jpg
 date: September 10, 2024